drop old CUDA support (3.2 and/or 4.0)

 4.1 will be decided later.

-#2 Updated by Szilárd Páll about 4 years ago
+#2 Updated by Szilárd Páll over 4 years ago

 + we'll need a few more sets of kernels for shift/switch and hopefully energy groups for which we'd have to maintain a set of legacy kernels as well.
 Initially the work required to root out the legacy stuff may be rather high, but in the long term it will pay off.